This feature is in Public Preview.

-This option syncs only users and groups assigned to the enterprise application, and is our recommended approach.
+Databricks recommends this option, which syncs only users and groups assigned to the enterprise application.

 Azure Active Directory does not support the automatic provisioning of nested groups to Azure Databricks.
-It is only able to read and provision users that are immediate members of the explicitly assigned group.
-As a workaround, you should explicitly assign (or otherwise scope in) the groups that contain the users who need to be provisioned.
+Azure Active Directory can only read and provision users that are immediate members of the explicitly assigned group.
+As a workaround, explicitly assign (or otherwise scope in) the groups that contain the users who need to be provisioned.
 For more information, see this FAQ.

-To start the synchronization of users and groups from Azure AD to Azure Databricks, toggle Provisioning Status on.
+To start synchronizing Azure Active Directory users and groups to Azure Databricks, click the Provisioning Status toggle.

-Any additional users and groups that you add and assign will automatically be provisioned when Azure AD schedules the next sync.
+In the future, users and groups that you add and assign are automatically provisioned when Azure Active Directory schedules the next sync.

-Do not assign the Azure Databricks admin whose secret token (bearer token) was used to set up this enterprise application.
+Do not assign the Azure Databricks admin whose personal access token was used to configure the Azure Databricks SCIM Provisioning Connector application.

 - Users and groups that existed in Azure Databricks prior to enabling provisioning exhibit the following behavior upon provisioning sync:

-- Are merged if they also exist in this Azure AD enterprise application.
+- Are merged if they also exist in Azure Active Directory

-- Are ignored if they don’t exist in this Azure AD enterprise application.
+- Are ignored if they don’t exist in Azure Active Directory

 - User permissions that are assigned individually and are duplicated through membership in a group remain after the group membership is removed for the user.